 CPPC: You’re a Vancouver poet.
 Did the city inform your view of contemporary sexism and corporate culture (as captured and grappled in [sic])?

 NR: I recently – in June – moved back to my hometown of Calgary after nearly eight years of living in Vancouver, but equal portions of [sic] were written in each city.
 I’d say yes to both: in each city, my personal experiences with and observations of the specific-to-that-locale contemporary sexism and corporate culture greatly informed my discomfort and frustration and therefore bled into the book.

 CPPC: One reviewer noted she’s never seen the word ‘crotch’ so many times in a poetry book.
 Why don’t you think the crotch gets mentioned more often in poetry?

 NR: That is an excellent question.
 We need to rectify that immediately.

 Christine McNair (Conflict) with Lemonade.

 CPPC: Tell us about your debut poetry collection, Conflict.
 In the classic ‘man vs. man,’ man vs. nature,’ man vs. himself’ literary tropes, do the poems focus on any one more than the others?
 Or is this a different sort of conflict altogether?

-txts-from-my-editor asked: Nikki Reimer is a poet with a cat
+txts-from-my-editor said: Nikki Reimer is a poet with a cat

 That is true.
 And she’s coming up on the site soon!
 Thanks.